 Any adult, and therefore all staff members, will commit an offence if they know, believe or reasonably ought to know that a child abuse offence has been committed and fail to report that information to Police, without a reasonable excuse.
-A reasonable excuse would include where the adult has reported the matter to the Principal and is aware that the Principal has reported the matter to the Police.
+A reasonable excuse would include where the adult has reported the matter to the Principal and is aware that the Principal has reported the matter to the Police, as per the Mater Dei Complaints Handling Policy and Procedures, Section 3.1.